fractalbass/data_science/_posts/2017-09-11-data_science_18.md

 #   Introduction

-The title of this post is taken from an old musician's joke.

 One of the key tools in analyzing data signals is the ability to break signals down into their component parts.
 Fourier Analysis is a technique that does just that.
 This blog post will cover some of the details of Fourier Analysis and the role that it can play in data science.
 A data scientist, albeit one without a sense of humor, would likely turn to Fourier Analysis to answer the question, "What is the difference between a saxophone and a lawnmower?"

 #  Joseph Fourier